noitlang/noit/README.md

 <img src="https://img.shields.io/badge/Version-0.0-lightgray.svg"> <img src="https://img.shields.io/badge/License-_Apache_2.0-green">

 **Noit** is a functional programming language with a concurrency model based on light processes and message passing.
 It features static typing, explicit casting, and immutability.
-Despite allowing side effects, Noit ensures all values remain immutable.
-Noit compiles to C, providing both performance and portability while leveraging functional programming principles.
+Noit compiles to C, so it's fast and portable.
 Noit is designed to be easy enough to learn that you can learn it in an afternoon.

 ## About the language